ahad-wa-builder/AHAD-WA-BOT/README.md

 ## 🛠️Deploying Working Methods`

-`ALL Deploy Methods Is coming Soon! you can try discord bot-hosting and replit for bot hosting`
+`ALL Deploy Methods Is coming Soon! you can try discord bot-hosting and replit for bot deploy`

 ## 🛠️ `Installation Methods`
 1. Fork the repo